 Anthropic’s Agent SDK credit pool: why June 15 matters

-Anthropic’s Agent SDK credit pool launches June 15, 2026, moving programmatic Claude usage out of subscription quotas into a separate monthly credit allocation: $20 for Pro subscribers, $200 for Max 20x subscribers, according to company-reported figures that have not been independently verified as of June 4, 2026.
-Credits do not roll over.
+Anthropic’s Agent SDK credit pool was scheduled for June 15, 2026, moving programmatic Claude usage out of subscription quotas into a separate monthly credit allocation: $20 for Pro subscribers, $100 for Max 5x, and $200 for Max 20x subscribers, billed at standard API rates.
+Credits would not roll over.
+This was the same metered-billing direction Anthropic took for large enterprise seats when it ended flat-fee Claude above 150 seats.

-This is the deadline that shapes the switching-cost window.
-Teams that use Claude Code for agent-based workflows (multi-step refactors, test generation, codebase-wide analysis) will see those workloads move from their existing subscription pool to a metered credit system.
-If agent usage exceeds the credit cap, the non-rollover policy creates a direct incentive to evaluate whether Codex’s pricing is cheaper for that workload class, especially while the free-months promo is active.
+The original thesis was that this deadline shaped the switching-cost window.
+Teams that use Claude Code for agent-based workflows (multi-step refactors, test generation, codebase-wide analysis) would see those workloads move from their existing subscription pool to a metered credit system.
+If agent usage exceeded the credit cap, the non-rollover policy created a direct incentive to evaluate whether Codex’s pricing was cheaper for that workload class, especially while the free-months promo was active.
+The pause neutralizes that incentive for now.

 A switching-cost audit for teams